kenelight4u/Google_Form_Clone/README.md

 See also: #456, #789
 And if your commit is just a simple thing, then make the message very short, but not just a title

-Making a hosted version

-Sign up to ZEIT Now and go through the onboarding flow, ensuring your GitHub account is connected by using their ZEIT Now for GitHub integration.
-Connect your project to ZEIT Now from the "Create a new project" page, using the "New Project From GitHub" button and selecting the project you want to deploy.
-Once connected, every time you git push, ZEIT Now will create a new deployment and the deployment URL will be shown on your ZEIT Dashboard.
-You will also receive an email for each deployment with the URL.

-# local development
-To start development install dependencies with `yarn install` and use `yarn start:dev` to start a local server with hot reload enabled.
-For production build run `yarn start`

-Contents are served from `public/pages` folder, this is where to compile the submitted sections of html files into. and builds are lcated at `dist` directory, this is where to point the webroot to when hosting.

-Add routes at `router/routes.js`

-originally Composed by @tominsinlalude edited by @seunbayo
 ### Happy hacking!!!!